 The stepper motor couplers needed a bit of adjustment.
 Specifically, the red plastic part between the jaw couplers needs to be drilled trough, to accommodate the E3D motor shafts.
 Not a huge issue but something to consider.

 Besides that, you will need to change the stepper motor wiring according to the schematic available in the build guide.
 The E3D motors use a different wiring compared to others.

 Installing the belts and XY movement system

-Another section of the built who took a bit of time is the installation of the whole XY movement system (gantry, linear rails, pulleys, idlers and belts).
+Another section of the build that took a bit of time is the installation of the whole XY movement system (gantry, linear rails, pulleys, idlers, and belts).
 The linear rails and X gantry was easy to install, but I had some issues installing the belts.
 Mostly because I haven’t carefully followed the installation guide, but also because some parts of the belt are hard to install.

 A trick I used to line all the belts through all the idlers is by using a feeler gauge.
 It’s thin and flexible enough to run it through the idlers and create a smooth path for the belt to go through.

 Talking about idlers, I also had two bad ones.
 One of the idlers was not spinning correctly and the second was missing a bearing.
 After contacting RatRig, they quickly sent me the replacement and I was able to continue the build after 2 days but I can’t say that the idler quality is great.
 I’ve seen better idlers available from Mellow Store on AliExpress.

 The whole EVA setup is really nice, considering it’s made to be compatible with a wide range of extruder and hotends combo.
 The installation process was quite easy after I figured out how everything needs to be put together.